bluenviron/gortsplib/README.md

 ## RTP Payload Formats

 In RTSP, media streams are routed between server and clients by using RTP packets, which are encoded in a specific, codec-dependent, format.
-This library supports the following formats:
+This library supports formats for the following codecs:

 ### Video